• Skip to primary navigation

 Hero Glamour X tail-light.web

-It being my first time at the flag-off of a new motorcycle ride, I was excited to ride it in a city where I had never ridden before.
-Sitting on the bike, I hoped that riding an all-new machine, on roads personally uncharted, would challenge me and in turn reveal if the motorcycle is easy for any rider to adapt to.
-Its long, wide and comfortable seat is at a height of 790 mm, allowing my feet to reach the ground with reasonable ease.
+It being my first time at the flag-off of a new motorcycle ride, I was excited to do so in a city where I had never ridden before.
+Sitting on the bike, I hoped that riding an all-new machine on roads personally uncharted would challenge me and, in turn, reveal if the motorcycle is easy for any rider to adapt to.
+Its long, wide, and comfortable seat is at a height of 790 millimetres, allowing my feet to reach the ground with reasonable ease.

 Hero Glamour X riding.web

 As the ride was flagged off, I fired up the engine, ready to roll.
 The first leg of my ride was on the highway.
-Thoughtful ergonomics and switch-gear placement helped me get familiar with the motorcycle instantly.
-The riding triangle, formed by the forward set foot pegs and wider handlebar put me in an upright commanding position, making for a relaxed ride.
-The motorcycle feels planted and inspires confidence, even during short higher-speed bursts.
+Thoughtful ergonomics and switchgear placement helped me get familiar with the motorcycle instantly.
+The riding triangle, formed by the forward-set foot-pegs and wider handlebar, facilitated an upright commanding position, making for a relaxed ride.
+The motorcycle feels planted and inspires confidence, even during short high-speed bursts.

 Hero Glamour X riding rear.web

-Naturally, the first feature I put to the test was the ride-by-wire system — a segment-first addition on the Glamour X, marking a big step up for the 125-cc commuter class.
-It feels smooth and responses differ depending on the riding mode selected, the next feature I tried out.
+Naturally, the first feature I put to the test was the ride-by-wire system; a segment-first addition on the Glamour X, marking a big step up for the 125-cc commuter class.
+It feels smooth and its response differs depending on the riding mode selected, which happened to be the next feature that I tried out.

 Hero Glamour X switch-gear LHS.web

 Not one but a trio of riding modes, Eco, Road and Power, is on offer.
 The distinction between the three modes lies in throttle response: “Eco” brings a marked delay in acceleration, “Road” delivers a steady build-up, while “Power” feels the sharpest of them all.
-How it helps achieve the claimed figure of 65 km/l remains to be seen for some other day.
+How the all-new Hero Glamour X achieves the claimed figure of 65 km/l remains to be seen for some other day.

 Hero Glaomur X LCD.web